acdcjunior/acdcjunior.github.io/_drafts/2016-06-05-webpack-dev-server-watch-not-picking-up-intellij-changes-on-windows.md

 tags: [javascript, webpack, tools, angular]
 ---

-The problem: you are using WebPack in watch mode, either directly of via `webpack-dev-server`, editing through IntelliJ IDEA on Windows, and webpack does not pick up the (or trigger) changes you make to the files (and starting the build process).
+The problem: you are using WebPack in watch mode, either directly of via `webpack-dev-server`, editing through IntelliJ IDEA on Windows, and webpack does not pick up the (or trigger) changes you make to the files (and thus never rebuilds the files automatically).

 # The solution